buildpacks/spec/platform.md

 | `1-10`, `13-99` | Generic lifecycle errors
 | `300-399` | Restoration-specific lifecycle errors

+- For each buildpack in `<group>`, if persistent metadata for that buildpack exists in the analysis metadata, lifecycle MUST write a toml representation of the persistent metadata to `<layers>/<buildpack-id>/store.toml`
 - **If** `<skip-layers>` is `true` the lifecycle MUST NOT perform layer restoration.
-- **Else** the lifecycle MUST analyze any app image layers or cached layers created by any buildpack present in the provided `<group>`.
+- **Else** the lifecycle MUST perform [layer restoration](#layer-restoration) for any app image layers or cached layers created by any buildpack present in the provided `<group>`.

 ##### Layer Restoration
 When restoring a given layer the lifecycle SHALL: